gadekaraniketr/ArduinoModbus/README.md

 Modbus interface on multiple port.

 # Note:
-- Only Tested with Arduino Mega 2560
+- Only Tested with Arduino Mega 2560 and RTU devices.

 # OLD API
 1. ModbusRTUClient.begin(int BaudRate);